The 20 Best Pure Red Cell Aplasia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-Aleksander Chojecki is a Hematologist and an Oncologist in Charlotte, North Carolina.
+Aleksander Chojecki is a Hematologist and an Oncologist practicing medicine in Charlotte, North Carolina.
 Dr. Chojecki is rated as an Advanced provider by MediFind in the treatment of Pure Red Cell Aplasia.
-His top areas of expertise are Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Essential Thrombocythemia, Bone Marrow Aspiration, and Bone Marrow Transplant.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Childhood Acute Myeloid Leukemia, Bone Marrow Aspiration, and Bone Marrow Transplant.
+Dr. Chojecki is board certified in American Board Of Internal Medicine, American Board Of Internal Medicine, Hematology, and American Board Of Internal Medicine, Medical Oncology.
 Dr. Chojecki is currently accepting new patients.

 Experienced in Pure Red Cell Aplasia